Skip to content

 How to Update Personal Information?

-The HPCSA has introduced the practitioner portal on their website.
-In the current era, the HPCSA expect registered practitioners to have an active profile on the online service page and can easily navigate and acquit themselves with services available on the portal .
+The HPCSA has introduced the practitioner portal on its website.
+In the current era, the HPCSA expects registered practitioners to have an active profile on the online service page which will allow for easy navigation in order to access services that are available on the portal .
 It is important to note that all registered practitioners have an account assigned to them.
-We have three categories: existing practitioners using their accounts, practitioners who never used their accounts or visited the platform, and those new ones altogether.
-Therefore, practitioners can update their personal details online by visiting the website and following these steps in chronological order:
+We have three categories in this regard: existing practitioners using their accounts, practitioners who never used their accounts or visited the platform, and those new ones altogether.

 Step 1.
 Visit www.hpcsa.co.za